Save on 2006 Ford Focus Car Insurance Rates

 - One of the best ways to get the best comparison quotes is a comparison rater form like this one (opens in new window).
 This form saves time by eliminating separate quote forms for each company.
 A single form will get you price quotes from many national carriers.

 - A slightly less efficient method to shop for auto insurance online requires visiting the website for each individual company to complete their respective quote request forms.
 For instance, we’ll assume you want to compare GEICO, State Farm and Travelers.
 You would have to spend time on each company’s site to input your insurance information, which is why the first method is more popular.
-For a handy list of car insurance company links in your area, click here.

 - The least recommended method of getting rate comparisons is driving to and from local insurance agencies.
 Shopping for auto insurance online can eliminate the need for a local agent unless you want the professional advice only provided by licensed agents.
 Drivers can price shop online but still have the advice of a local agent and we’ll cover that in a bit.